-4.2.2.1 Rationale
+4.2.2.1 RATIONALE

-Alternate assessment is the component of the state's assessment system that measures the academic performance of students with the most significant disabilities.
-Students with disabilities are required by federal and state laws to participate in the MCAS so that their performance of skills and knowledge of content described in the state's curriculum frameworks can be assessed, and also so they can be visible and accountable in reports of results for each school and district.
+Alternate assessment based on alternate academic achievement standards is the component of the state's assessment system that measures the academic performance of students with the most significant cognitive disabilities.
+Students with disabilities are required by federal and state laws to participate in the MCAS so that their performance of skills and their knowledge of content described in the state's curriculum frameworks can be assessed and so that they can be visible, included, and accountable in reports of results for each school and district.